George Stouffer

-George (Rick) Stouffer M.D. is Chief of the Division of Cardiology at the University of North Carolina Medical Center, where he is a practicing interventional cardiologist.
+George "Rick" Stouffer is an American cardiologist who is Chief of the Division of Cardiology at the University of North Carolina Medical Center, where he is a practicing interventional cardiologist.
 Stouffer was awarded the Ernest and Hazel Craige Distinguished Professorship of Medicine in 2018; prior to that he was the Henry A. Foscue Distinguished Professor of Medicine.
 Stouffer is also co-director of the McAllister Heart Institute.
 He is known for his research regarding inpatient ST elevation myocardial infarctions.

 Education and Training

 Stouffer attended Bucknell University and graduated magna cum laude in 1980.
 During his time at Bucknell, Stouffer was inducted into both the Phi Beta Kappa and Tau Beta Pi honor societies.
 Stouffer attended the University of Maryland School of Medicine and was inducted into the Alpha Omega Alpha honor society.
 He completed his postgraduate medical training at the University of Virginia between 1987 and 1995.
 Throughout these eight years he completed his internal medicine residency, his cardiovascular research fellowship, his clinical cardiology fellowship, and his interventional cardiology fellowship.